 Our expertise shows these are the main causes of catastrophic injuries involving the back, neck, and head.
 Are you ready to learn about spine injuries, punitive damages, and more?
 Let’s discuss these lifelong disabilities now with an experienced attorney and find out how much your spinal cord injury lawsuit might be worth.

 In this article, we discuss various kinds of spinal cord injury types as well as the impact they can have on your life.
 Depending on the impact, you can determine the value of your claim after the accident has taken place.

-A collection of complex nerve tissues make up the spinal cord that connects your brain to your low back.
+A collection of complex nerve tissues make up the spinal cord connecting your brain to your lower back.
 It receives signals from the brain and then transmits them to the rest of your body through spinal nerves.
 Electrical impulses regulate much of your body’s conscious and subconscious movements, such as walking, talking, breathing, and feeling.
-Despite covering itself with a fibrous layer (the dura) and your backbone (vertebral column) it is still vulnerable to injury.
+It is still vulnerable to injury despite covering itself with a fibrous layer (the dura) and your backbone (vertebral column).

 Though trauma to the spinal cord can cause immediate harm, spinal cord injuries can take time to propagate.
 Bleeding and swelling, for example, can cut off the spinal cord’s oxygen supply, resulting in tissue death.
 A bone fragment or debris from a penetrating injury may often bruise or break the spinal cord days, weeks, or even months later.

-As a result, considering their overwhelming fear and uncertainty about what to do next, victims should try to be careful when making a lawsuit.
+As a result, victims should be careful when making a lawsuit considering their overwhelming fear and uncertainty about what to do next.
 Before calculating the worth of your injury, you need to know how they are affecting you.
 Consider whether you can function and live comfortably, as well as whether you need regular physical therapy.